Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should allow owner to claim all pending fees to themselves.
+- Should allow owner to claim all pending fees to themselves
+  - Should transfer correct amount to `msg.sender`.
+  - Should reset pending fees to zero after claiming.
-- Should allow namespace creator to claim all pending fees to themselves.
+- Should allow namespace creator to claim all pending fees to themselves
+  - Should transfer correct amount to `msg.sender`.
   - Should reset pending fees to zero after claiming.

 #### Events